Barasoain Church

-Our Lady of Mount Carmel Parish, also known as Barásoain Church (/tl/) is a Roman Catholic church built in 1888 in Malolos, Bulacan, Philippines.
+Our Lady of Mount Carmel Parish, also known as Barásoain Church (/tl/; /es/), is a Roman Catholic church built in 1888 in Malolos, Bulacán, Philippines.
 It is under the jurisdiction of the Diocese of Malolos and is about 42 km from Manila.
-Having earned the title as the "Cradle of Democracy in the East, the most important religious building in the Philippines", and the site of the First Philippine Republic, the church is proverbial for its historical importance among Filipinos.
+Having earned the title as the "Cradle of Democracy in the East, the most important religious building in the Philippines," and the site of the First Philippine Republic, the church is proverbial for its historical importance among Filipinos.

 Etymology

 The name "Barásoain" is from Barásoain in Navarre, Spain, the birthplace of José Julián de Aranguren, OSA (February 16, 1801 – April 18, 1861).
 He served as the 22nd Archbishop of Manila from 1847 to 1861.